Denogithub/Portable/README.md

-# Puppet
+# Puppet #
-Puppet for Automation like Ansible
+Puppet for Automation like Ansible.
+For deployment and management of application